If you have a question not covered by the list below, do not hesitate to contact us.

 9|A checkbox question about Answer 3 %TYPE checkbox|Answer 1|Answer 2

 10|A list question about Answer 3 %TYPE list|Answer 1 %NEXT 11|Answer 2 %NEXT 11

 # Back to main logic flow of the survey.

 11|Last question|Answer 1|Answer 2

 This encoding of the PIEL Survey app is extremely flexible and will allow a wide range of language scripts to be used.
 You can use your preferred language in questions, responses, placeholder messages and exit messages.
 It will even accept emojis.

-The buttons and alerts are available in English, Chinese, French, Italian, Norwegian and Turkish at this stage.
+The PIEL Survey itself is available in English, Arabic, Catalan, Chinese, Dutch, French, Italian, German, Norwegian, Spanish and Turkish.
 We plan to add languages in the future.
 If you want your language added, you can accelerate the process and help us by providing translations of the key words and phrases.
 Please contact us if you wish to help.

 Yes you can, but the app does not allow you to set multiple random survey schedules in one time period.
 The reason is that they could arrive close together and annoy your participants.
 Instead, you can set multiple random time periods in a day with a gap between them so they do not arrive too closely together.
 In the example below, 3 random schedules will arrive each day in the preset time periods for 7 days.
 There will be at least 1 hour between notifications.